 Ana is the Graphic Designer and an outreach intern for the Southwest Coalition for Life.
 She graduated from the University of Texas at El Paso with a Bachelors of Fine Arts with a concentration in graphic design and a minor in printmaking.
 Ana has been pro-life since she knew what the word abortion meant, but she never thought she would be involved in pro-life ministry.
 After a few months of struggling to find a job where she could not only use her design skills but also see the value of her work, she felt disheartened that maybe the career path she chose was not something God called her to do.
 After praying and speaking to God, she then understood that God closed a few doors because He needed her somewhere else.
 Ana has been working for the Coalition team since February of 2020 where she can now see the value of her work by using her artistic skills but also at the same time empower women to choose life.
 She believes God blessed her by combining both of her passions into one.
 Ana plans to keep growing with the Coalition, and is very excited for the plans God has for this organization.
 When Ana is not in the office designing or out doing outreach she loves sharing about what Christ has done in her life with others.
-She also enjoys watching “The Chosen” series, hanging out with her dogs, working on side projects and reading.
+She also enjoys watching “The Chosen” series, hanging out with her dogs, cooking, working on side projects and reading.

 Valentina was homeschooled from 1st grade through high school, and graduated in the Fall of 2020.
 She is now studying at DACC and hopes to transfer to NMSU to become a nurse or a medical assistant.
 Valentina grew up in the pro-life movement when at the age of 11 years old, the abortion facility in Las Cruces opened, and from that point she watched the growth of the Southwest Coalition for Life.
 When she heard about our sidewalk internship, she instantly knew she wanted to join.
 Around the same time she was inspired by one of Stephanie Gray’s talks who said, “If abortion workers can work full-time for abortion, can’t we do the same to stop abortion when we know it’s wrong?”
 That stuck home with Valentina, and settled her choice of career.
 Her greatest wish is to become a Saint in heaven, and she attends the Immaculate Conception Catholic Church in downtown El Paso where she feels privileged to sing in the choir.
 In her free time, Valentine enjoys being with her friends and family, sketching, reading, photography, bike riding, traveling, and art journal.